Iraqi insurgency (2003–2011): Foreign participants

-When Saddam Hussein was captured in December 2003, several documents were found in his possession.
+When Saddam was captured, several documents were found in his possession.
 One particular document, which was apparently written after he lost power, appeared to be a directive to his Ba'athist loyalists warning them to be wary of Islamist mujahideen and other foreign Arabs entering the country to join the insurgency.
 The directive supposedly shows Saddam having concerns that foreign fighters would not share the same objectives as Ba'ath loyalists (i.e. the eventual return of Saddam to power and the restoration of his regime).
 A U.S. official commenting on the document stressed that while Saddam urged his followers to be cautious in their dealings with other Arab fighters, he did not order them to avoid contact or rule out co-operation.
-Bruce Hoffman, a Washington counter-terrorism expert stated that the existence of the document underscores the fact that "this is an insurgency cut of many different cloths...[and] everybody's jockeying for their position of power in the future Iraq."
-Many experts believe that fighters from other countries who have flocked to Iraq to join the insurgents are motivated by animosity toward the United States and the desire to install an Islamic state in place of the Ba'ath Party's secular regime.
+Bruce Hoffman, a Washington counter-terrorism expert stated that the existence of the document underscored the fact that "this is an insurgency cut of many different cloths...[and] everybody's jockeying for their position of power in the future Iraq."
+Many experts believed that fighters from other countries who had flocked to Iraq to join the insurgents were motivated by animosity toward the United States and the desire to install an Islamic state in place of the Ba'ath Party's secular regime.